HE0144-4657: A Carbon-Enhanced Ultra Metal-Poor Star ([Fe/H] ~ -4.1) from the Helmi Stream Disrupted Dwarf Galaxy: Introduction

 The next step in understanding the nature of Population~III stars is finding the astrophysical environments that would allow for their formation and evolution.
 Such environments would ideally retain the yields from the supernova explosions, which in turn would seed the second-generation UMP stars observed today.
 Connecting the chemistry of low-metallicity stars with stellar kinematics and dynamics has flourished in the era of the {\emph{Gaia}} mission \citep{gaia2016}.
 Through chemo-dynamical analysis, it becomes possible to associate UMP stars in the Galaxy with their potential birth environments, which include surviving Milky Way satellites such as dwarf spheroidal (dSph) and ultra-faint dwarf (UFD) galaxies, as well as disrupted dwarf galaxies in the form of stellar streams that inhabit the Galactic halo.
 These structures hold the key to the Milky Way's turbulent history of past interactions and mergers \citep{belokurov2013, helmi2020, deason2024gaia}.

 The Helmi Stream \citep{helmi1999streams} is one such example.
-Believed to be the remnant of the interaction between the early Milky Way and a dwarf galaxy of similar mass to present-day surviving dSph satellites, it contains a mostly metal-poor ($-2.3\leq \metal \leq-1.0$), old (11--13\,Gyr) stellar population that shares orbital properties and chemical abundances \citep{koppelman2019helmi, aguado2021, limberg2021helmistream, dodd2023subs}.
+Believed to be the remnant of the interaction between the early Milky Way and a dwarf galaxy of similar mass to present-day surviving dSph satellites, it contains a mostly metal-poor\footnote{\citet{aguado2021} reported the discovery of a carbon-enhanced star with \metal$\sim -3$ from low-resolution spectroscopy in the Helmi Stream.} ($-2.3\leq \metal \leq-1.0$), old (11--13\,Gyr) stellar population that shares orbital properties and chemical abundances \citep{koppelman2019helmi, aguado2021, limberg2021helmistream, dodd2023subs}.
 Understanding its formation and origin helps us piece together the dynamical and chemical evolution of the Milky Way itself.

 This article presents the discovery, spectroscopic follow-up, and chemo-dynamical analysis of \hesump, a \textit{bona fide} second-generation CNO-enhanced UMP star associated with the Helmi Stream.
 This work is outlined as follows: Section~\ref{observations} describes the target selection from HES and spectroscopic follow-up observations.
 The determination of stellar atmospheric parameters, chemical abundances, and kinematic/dynamical parameters is described in Section~\ref{atmparsec}.
 In Section~\ref{chemod}, we provide evidence of the association of \hesump\, to the Helmi Stream, as well as speculate on the possible progenitor population of this chemically-peculiar star.
 We also provide insights into the birth environment of second-generation stars.
 Our conclusions and perspectives for future work are outlined in Section~\ref{conclusion}.